-- (1) Messrs.
-Brugger and Williams are not included in this table because they were employees of the Company in 2013 and thus received no separate compensation for services as directors. - (2) The amounts set forth in this column represent the grant-date fair value of unrestricted stock awards to our non-employee directors.
-Each non-employee director was granted 6,917 fully vested shares of common stock on May 15, 2013.
-Such shares had a market value of \$70,000 on such date, based on the closing price for shares of our common stock on the NYSE on such day.
+- (1) Mr. Brugger is not included in this table because he was an employee of the Company in 2014 and thus received no separate compensation for service as a director. - (2) The amounts set forth in this column represent the grant-date fair value of unrestricted stock awards to our non-employee directors.
+Each non-employee director was granted 6,557 fully vested shares of common stock on May 15, 2014.
+Such shares had a market value of \$77,500 on such date, based on the closing price for shares of our common stock on the NYSE on such day.
 The fair market value of such shares was recognized as compensation expense on the grant date. - The non-employee directors are permitted to elect to defer the receipt of the annual unrestricted stock award.
 Those non-employee directors who elect to defer such awards were instead granted an award of deferred stock units.
 The deferred stock units will be settled in shares of stock in a lump sum six months after the director ceases to be a member of our Board of Directors.
 Messrs.
 Grafton and Ray and Ms. McAvey elected to receive deferred stock units and Messrs.
 McCarten, Altobello and Wardinski elected to receive shares of common stock. - (3) Reimbursement for lodging, meals, parking and certain other expenses at one of our hotels or other hotels or resorts.